I am an older Black American woman and a citizen of the United States of America.

 Starting in 1999, I began to use Cleis Abeni for business purposes involving my published writing and my professional editing.
 For over twenty-five-plus years, Cleis Abeni has been the byline for most of my written publications.

-I also use Cleis Abeni for members of the public who may have trouble with (or even be hostile to) spelling my legal name lowercase or addressing me appropriate by my legal name, or people who have difficulty with names that have a spiritual cast that is not their own.
-(For decades, I have encountered persistent and incalculable mistreatment, discrimination, and hostility just for having a legal first and last name of a plant and an animal.)
+I also use Cleis Abeni for members of the public who may have trouble with (or even be hostile to) spelling my legal name lowercase or addressing me appropriately by my legal name, or people who have difficulty with names that have a spiritual cast that is not their own.

 When I traveled to the city of Ilé-Ifẹ̀ in Nigeria in 1996 to do mediations and outreach on behalf of an organization that I co-founded dedicated to ending violence against women and LGBTQ people called Genders Within, one of the women I met called me "Abeni."
 "Abeni" is Yoruba for "we asked for her, and behold, she came."
 I honor this woman and that community's naming of me by having my second name be Cleis Abeni.